Town of Gibbons

 Description:Welcome to Gibbons, located just north of Edmonton at the junctions of Highway 28 and 28A.
 Settled in 1895 by W.R.
 Gibbons and family, this home, situated on the edge of the Sturgeon River, became the first stop on the Athabasca Landing Trail.

 ATTRACTIONSToday, Gibbons boasts many local and area attractions, including the Gibbons Museum, Poplar Park Spray Pad, Jurassic Forest, and Goose Hummock Golf Course.
 Spend the afternoon in Reverend Orlando Roberts log home, the McLean Brothers Store and the McWhirter House and admire the treasures of the past at the Gibbons Museum.
 The site also houses the Town's first Fire Hall, a functioning windmill, barn, farm and fire equipment and a memorial garden.
-Take in the numerous festivals and events year round, like Pioneer Days and Gibbons Hometown Christmas.
+Take in the numerous festivals and events year round, like Canada Day, and Pioneer Days and Gibbons Hometown Christmas.
 Hunt for treasures at one of Alberta's largest community garage sales with hundreds of vendors who come from all over Alberta.

 Name: Town of Gibbons